gollums/EDA093_OperatingSystems/README.md

 + grep cd | wc : Considers cd as a string and can't be find.
 It appears after pressing Ctrl-D and prints the word count.
 + exit : It exists and there are no zombies.
 + ls | wc- : A 'No such file or directory' error is generated.

+### Other

+The answers that was "does not quit" was solved with the correcting of redirecting of files and there was a typo in pipes that resulted in some wrong outcomes.